Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention: Extended Related Work

-Beyond general alignment, other works also leverage DPO to enhance reasoning capabilities. \citet{chen2024self} and \citet{pang2024iterative} employed iterative self-improvement, distinguishing model generations from human data. \citet{lai2024step} introduced Step-DPO including a data rectification pipeline for precise step-level feedback. \methodName distinguishes itself from Step-DPO in two critical aspects.
-First, while Step-DPO relies on self-correction—which is limited by the model's intrinsic capabilities—we employ an Oracle-guided correction pipeline.
-Second, whereas Step-DPO retains the standard DPO objective, \methodName utilizes a reward-based binary cross-entropy objective.
+Beyond general alignment, other works also leverage DPO to enhance reasoning capabilities. \citet{chen2024self} and \citet{pang2024iterative} employed iterative self-improvement, distinguishing model generations from human data. \citet{lai2024step} introduced Step-DPO, which includes a data rectification pipeline for precise step-level feedback. \methodName distinguishes itself from Step-DPO in two critical aspects.
+First, while Step-DPO relies on self-correction---limited by the model's intrinsic capabilities---we employ an Oracle-guided correction pipeline.
+Second, whereas Step-DPO retains the standard DPO objective, \methodName uses a reward-based binary cross-entropy objective.
 This approach more effectively addresses the sub-optimality of DPO for reasoning while mitigating forgetting in the post-training phase.

-\paragraph{Online Policy Distillation} \methodName can be viewed as a form of online policy distillation, as it learns to recover from self-generated errors under teacher supervision. \citet{agarwal2024policy,lu2025onpolicydistillation} demonstrated that applying teacher supervision to student-generated trajectories enables rapid alignment and error correction, avoiding the inefficiency associated with full RL.
-However, these methods typically rely on logit-level supervision from the teacher model, which is often unavailable due to the proprietary nature of state-of-the-art LLMs.
-In contrast, \methodName operates on query-based API access without requiring teacher probabilities.
-Furthermore, \methodName utilizes a distinct regularized optimization objective for mitigating catastrophic forgetting.